GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/view-customizations.md

 func makeNoChannelsView() -> NoChannels
 ```

-In order to improve the build time, you would need to specify the associated type with a typealias, like this:
+In order to improve the build time, you would need to specify the associated type with a `typealias`, like this:

 ```swift
 typealias NoChannels = CustomNoChannelsView